jakobkmar/kotlin-openapi-generator/readme.md

 Features:

 - generates 100% Kotlin multiplatform code
-- does not generate any useless classes
+- does not generate any useless classes, tries to be as clean as possible
-- tries to be as clean as possible
+- supports OpenAPI object inheritance (`allOf`)

 ### Dependency